TylerMooney/utd-jsa-website/README.md

 # utd-jsa-website
-Website for UTD Japanese Student Association
+Website for the Japanese Student Association at UTD